chazcornwall/math4610/tasksheets/tasksheet_08.md

 **Task 4**

 The image below shows an example of using scaled partial pivoting during gaussian elimination.
 The effects of the method are not noticeable in the example but become evident when comparing the results of Task 3 and Task 5.
+The method `scaledSPP()` was used.

 ![](../images/tasksheet8_task4.JPG)